bepitulaz/openFrameworks/addons/ofxQNX/README.txt

 Examples
 ========
-qnxInputExample
-- Runs ok
-- Demonstrates how to enable and use multitouch input in a project

-qnxGraphicsExample
-- Runs ok
-- Basic graphics example

 qnxAudioOutputExample
 - Runs, but audio is messed up
 - Plays a generate waveform

+qnxEmptyExample
+- Runs ok
+- Use this as a template
+- open up .cproject, .project and bar-descriptor.xml and replace the text "qnxEmptyExample" with "yourprojectname"

 qnxFontsExample
 - Runs but text is messed up
 - Example on how to use truetype fonts

+qnxGraphicsExample
+- Runs ok
+- Basic graphics example

+qnxImageLoaderExample
+- Runs fine for JPG and GIF, PNG files seem to be broken.
+(FreeImage issue?)
+- Demonstrates how to use image resources in openFrameworks

+qnxInputExample
+- Runs ok
+- Demonstrates how to enable and use multitouch input in a project

 qnxPolygonExample
 - Runs but shapes A B C E G H and I are broken.
 Issue with openFrameworks or perhaps GLU?
 - Demonstrates how to draw an animated polygon

-qnxImageLoaderExample
-- Runs fine for JPG and GIF, PNG files seem to be broken.
-(FreeImage issue?)
-- Demonstrates how to use image resources in openFrameworks

 qnxTouchExample
 - Runs ok